refaim/MissingCrafts/README.md

 - **Turtle WoW Support**: Full support for all Turtle WoW custom recipes including the complete Jewelcrafting profession with English, Portuguese, Spanish, and Chinese language support
 - **Multi-Language Support**: Available in English, German, French, Spanish, Portuguese, Russian, Korean, Chinese (Simplified), and Chinese (Traditional)

+## How to Use

+1. Open any crafting profession window
+2. Click the recipe button in the upper right corner of the profession frame
+3. The MissingCrafts window will open, showing all recipes you haven't learned yet
+4. Use the dropdown filters to narrow down recipes by profession or character
+5. Hover over recipes to see their source information

 ## Supported Profession Windows

 - Default WoW profession windows